 - Plumbing upgraded in 1972.
-Septic system continues to be at capacity. - Electrical system upgraded recently, but cannot support theater lighting loads. - 2007 Seats and theater carpeting replaced as part of renovation. - ADA seating locations provided.
-Automatic sprinkler system added. - 2010 Exterior walks replaced. - 2012 Lighting upgraded as part of \$190,000 campus-wide Energy - Conservation Measures contract (ECM). - 2013 1991 era AC units are past the end of life, operate poorly - and due for replacement. - 2013 The metal roof is due for repaint. - 2015 Well water piping replaced. - 2016 new painted wood siding and exterior doors - 2018 Modifications may trigger structural upgrades which would be difficult to bring up to current code. - 2018 No fire alarm exists in the building.
-As an assembly occupancy, this is recommended to comply with life safety codes. - 2018 Restroom plumbing was upgraded, and Building is fully sprinkled. - 2021 Replaced locks and air compressor. - 2022 Water softener replaced.
-No reported problems.
+Septic system continues to be at capacity. - Electrical system upgraded recently, but cannot support theater lighting • loads. - 2007 Seats and theater carpeting replaced as part of renovation. - ADA seating locations provided.
+Automatic sprinkler system added. - 2010 Exterior walks replaced. - 2012 Lighting upgraded as part of \$190,000 campus-wide Energy . - Conservation Measures contract (ECM). - 2013 1991 era AC units are past the end of life, operate poorly - and due for replacement. - 2013 The metal roof is due for repaint. . - 2015 Well water piping replaced. . - 2016 new painted wood siding and exterior doors - 2018 Modifications may trigger structural upgrades which would be difficult to bring up to current code. - 2018 No fire alarm exists in the building.
+As an assembly occupancy, ٠ this is recommended to comply with life safety codes. - 2018 Restroom plumbing was upgraded, and Building is fully sprinkled. - 2021 Replaced locks and air compressor. - 2022 Water softener replaced.
+No reported problems. - 2023 Ongoing minor maintenance being performed according to schedule.